 1. Open the Start Menu

 Open the Start Menu by left-clicking on the Start Menu icon.
-Refer to our article on how to open the Start Menu if you have difficulties.
+Refer to our article on how to open the Start Menu step by step if you have difficulties.

 Left-click on the view tab which will give you access to advanced settings of selectable folder and search options.
 You can even choose to display hidden files if you need to while you are changing settings in this area.

 Left-click on the ‘OK’ button to save the setting.

-Now you will be able to see all your files extensions.
+Now you will be able to see all of your files’ extensions.
 This comes in handy when you are trying to deal with files associated with certain programs.

-We have created another article about how to change file types by editing the file extensions, in order to view more specific steps to change the file type.
+We have created another article about how to change file types by editing the extensions to view more specific steps to change the file type.

 Without being able to see the extensions, you won’t be able to tell at first glance what type of file you are dealing with.